Jewish land purchase in Palestine

-In the 1880s, Jews, predominantly Ashkenazi, began purchasing land and properties across Ottoman Palestine in order to expand the collective territorial ownership of the Yishuv.
+In the 1880s, Jews, began purchasing land and properties across Ottoman Palestine in order to expand the collective territorial ownership of the Yishuv.
 Large Jewish corporations and private Jewish buyers led this effort through multiple intermittent transactions that continued after Mandatory Palestine was established in 1918.
 The largest of these arrangements, known as the Sursock Purchases, resulted in the procurement of the Jezreel Valley and the Bay of Haifa by the 1930s.
 The purchase of land was often accompanied by the eviction of the Arab tenants.
 On 1 April 1945, the British administration's statistics showed that Jewish buyers had legal ownership over approximately 5.67% of the Mandate's total land area, while state domain (a large part of which was held in hereditary lease or had undetermined ownership) was 46%.
 By the end of 1947, Jewish ownership had increased to 6.6%.
 This cycle of land acquisition ultimately ended when the Israeli Declaration of Independence yielded the founding of the Jewish state on 14 May 1948.